Skip to content

 4 Tips on Capturing The Beauty of Summer In Your Photos

-Summer is a great time to get to work on your photography.
-Where spring is ever-changing with its blooming flowers and unpredictable weather patterns, summer is a time of overall sameness with fields growing and greening until they go yellow near autumn.
+Summertime is a great time to get to work on your photography to produce stunning images in trying lighting conditions.
+Where spring is ever-changing with its blooming flowers and unpredictable weather patterns, summer with it’s sunny days is a time of overall sameness with fields growing and greening until they go yellow near autumn.
 Trees have regained their leaves and flowers are bloomed and filling the air with their sweet scent.
-Days are longer and the sun is somewhat brighter and higher in the sky this time of year.
-This can pose all kinds of challenges for photographers since the sun can wreak havoc on your carefully selected camera settings.
-However, with our helpful summer photography tips below, you can make these challenges a relative non-issue and capture the beauty of summer to enjoy all year long!
-[Tweet "Capture the beauty of summer to enjoy all year long with these 4 #photography tips! #beachcamerablog"]
+Days are longer, filled with blue skies and the bright light from the sun is greater as the sun is higher in the sky this time of year.
+This can pose all kinds of challenges for photographers, like finding different angles, getting your shutter speed correct, setting your ISO to a low setting since the sun can wreak havoc on your carefully selected camera settings.

 1. Overexposing isn't always bad